Whether an item is collectible or not is really up to the individual

 opening at the lower end of the funnel (connection to the container) on top is

 often somewhat smaller.
 The diameter of that

-	portion is however not a reliable feature for distinguishing between the
+portion or shape is however not a reliable feature for distinguishing between the

 two, in my view.

 Vessels for discarding tea leaves can occasionally be seen on ancient paintings, where they are held by an attendant.

 forms and, of course they come all from tombs (although there are fakes of these existing too).
 Usually they were especially made to order for